OksAvch/microserviceLab/HELP.md

 `application.yml` and `Dockerfile` of each particular submodule.

 ### Guides
-The following guides illustrate how to start all applications:
+The following guides illustrate how to start and use the application:
 1. Run compose file in the root of the project and all the services should be up and running:
 ```
 docker-compose build --no-cache